Lie algebras responsible for zero-curvature representations of scalar evolution equations: Introduction

-Some applications of Theorem~\ref{kntkdvtypeth} to obtaining necessary conditions for integrability of equations~\er{utukd} are presented in Section~\ref{secintegr}.
-Results similar to Theorem~\ref{kntkdvtypeth} can be proved for many other evolution equations as well, but this will be described elsewhere.
+Applications of Theorem~\ref{kntkdvtypeth} to obtaining some necessary conditions for integrability of equations~\er{utukd} are described in~\cite{sint18}.
+Results similar to Theorem~\ref{kntkdvtypeth} can be proved for many other evolution PDEs as well.
+For instance, in~\cite{sbt18} we present a similar result for the Krichever-Novikov equation.

 Let $\bl$, $\bl_1$, $\bl_2$ be Lie algebras.
 One says that \emph{$\bl_1$ is obtained from $\bl$ by central extension} if there is an ideal $\mathfrak{I}\subset\bl_1$ such that $\mathfrak{I}$ is contained in the center of $\bl_1$ and $\bl_1/\mathfrak{I}\cong\bl$.
 Note that $\mathfrak{I}$ may be of arbitrary dimension.